-I am a theoretical physicist working on Quantum information and computation theory.
+I am a theorist working on Quantum Information and Computation.

 All my papers can be found here .